-- 2. Council will establish a District Commercial (B2) Exception Zone and a Light Industrial (M1) Exception Zone in the Zoning By-law consistent with the boundaries of the Federal Road Special Policy. - 3.
-Council will study the feasibility of transitioning the overlay lands, or a portion thereof, to a mix of commercial, residential and/or institutional uses.
-The study will consider the following: - a) Feasibility and cost of extending sewer services to the lands; - b) Identification of lands that could be serviced by municipal water and sewer; - c) Recovery of servicing costs by the City (e.g., off-site levies, cost sharing agreements); - d) Landowners' and leaseholders' support of and enthusiasm for extension of services and the associated costs, where applicable; - e) Impact of the future by-pass road on the lands; - f) The range of uses and densities of development appropriate for the lands; - g) Whether the lands could be considered for inclusion in the Core Area.
+- For lands located within the Federal Road Special Policy Overlay, as shown in Figure B of this Plan, Council will permit the uses of the underlying land use designation.
+Commercial uses consistent with the municipal servicing policies in Section 7 will be conditionally permitted; their range will be identified in the Zoning By-law. - Council will establish a District Commercial (B2) Exception Zone and a Light Industrial (M1) Exception Zone in the Zoning By-law consistent with the boundaries of the Federal Road Special Policy. - Council will study the feasibility of transitioning the overlay lands, or a portion thereof, to a mix of commercial, residential and/or institutional uses.
+The study will consider the following: - a) Feasibility and cost of extending sewer services to the lands; - b) Identification of lands that could be serviced by municipal water and sewer; - Recovery of servicing costs by the City (e.g., off-site levies, cost sharing agreements); - d) Landowners' and leaseholders' support of and enthusiasm for extension of services and the associated costs, where applicable; - e) Impact of the future by-pass road on the lands; - f) The range of uses and densities of development appropriate for the lands; - Whether the lands could be considered for inclusion in the Core Area.

+Development Scheme

-Development Scheme The lands affected by the overlay are subject to a Development Scheme or Schemes prior to any change in land use designations.
+The lands affected by the overlay are subject to a Development Scheme or Schemes prior to any change in land use designations.